skaisanlahti/try-go-htmx/README.md

 HTMX is having a bit of a renaissance right now, so I wanted to give it a try and play around with Go and PostgreSQL at the same time.
 This repository covers a few ideas:

-- Creating an interactive frontend experience with HTMX
+- Using HTMX to create a frontend
 - Using Go standard library to:
   - Run a web server
   - Use html templates
   - Write PostgreSQL queries
 - Writing PostgreSQL migrations manually
 - Building Typescript and SASS assets with Parcel
+- Encoding passwords with Bcrypt and Argon2id
+- Managing user sessions in a way that is compatible with HTMX

 ### Technology